shulmda/learnsheet/README.md

 ## Acknowledgments

-* All the great people who created openpyxl and tkinter (and pyinstaller)
+* All the great people who created openpyxl and wxPython (and pyinstaller)
-* Special thanks to the guys at https://wiki.python.org/moin/DiacriticalEditor for the sample code to handle Diacritical letters
-* Special thanks for the guys at http://code.activestate.com/lists/python-list/391532/ for help dynamically adding items to the options menu
 * Also, I generally used sample code I found on the internet.
 I cannot always point to a specific example since it is a combination of many people's contributions.